 Determining the precise conditions for such talks is never easy.
 In the shadow of terrorism, the calculus is all the more complex.
 Not only can acts of belligerence or extremist violence strain or derail ongoing negotiations, but the persistence of violence is often the primary reason governments refuse to negotiate in the first place.
 This has long been the case in Israel, for example, where successive governments, especially those led by the conservative Likud Party, have refused to negotiate with Palestinian leaders until they bring the violence to a halt.
 The same dynamics influenced the peace process in Northern Ireland in the years leading up to the 1998 Good Friday Agreement.
 North Korea's recent provocations have elicited a similar response from hard-liners in Japan, South Korea, and the United States.

-The ability of extremists to derail negotiations through violence and belligerence presents policymakers with a high-stakes dilemma: Should the muzzling of extremism be set as a precondition to negotiations, or should negotiations be initiated in order to reduce
+The ability of extremists to derail negotiations through violence and belligerence presents policymakers with a high-stakes dilemma: Should the muzzling of extremism be set as a precondition to negotiations, or should negotiations be initiated in order to reduce support for extremism?
+Similar considerations have plagued peace efforts around the world, from Colombia, where the government has struggled for decades to determine when it should demand a cease-fire from

 - Full website and iPad access